 What appeared to classical societies as a characteristic of human anatomy has slowly, over the ages, become a metaphor.
 No one today believes that the seat of consciousness can be found in the heart or lungs, and yet the references persist.
 We refer to the act of memorization as "learning by heart."
 An example from popular culture illustrates this head/gut opposition:

 In conditions of primary orality people assigned different aspects of cognition to different organs.
-We are content in most cases to let the heart represent all feeling or emotion and assign to the “gut” an ability to intuitive grasp the proper solution to a problem.
+We are content, in most cases, to let the heart represent all feeling or emotion and to assign to the “gut” an ability to intuitively grasp the proper solution to a problem.
 When placed in opposition to the head or intellect, the gut prevails in modern cultural references as the deeper source of wisdom and the more reliable arbiter of reality.

 Aragorn: No news of Frodo

 Aragorn: We have time.
 Every day Frodo moves closer to Mordor.